-The story of Bathsheba contains two different episodes in Jewish history:
+The story of Bathsheba describes two episodes in Jewish history:

 Her father and husband were stationed at Jerusalem, directly under the control of the king.
 They were David's personal bodyguards, his champions, renowned for their bravery.

 She was thus a member of an elite warrior family, something like the wife of a high-ranking samurai.
 Since her grandfather, father and husband were close allies of David's, it is safe to assume that she and David had already met before the famous scene where David sees her bathing.